OCA/e-commerce/website_sale_default_country/README.rst

 eCommerce Default Country
 =========================

-This module extends the functionality of eCommerce to provide a sane default for your customers' checkout process country and allow them to avoid digging in the endless countries list.
+This module extends the functionality of eCommerce to default the country value during your customers' checkout process country and allow them to avoid digging in the endless countries list.

 Configuration
 =============